-The anesthesiologists of Memorial Hermann Surgical Hospital – First Colony specialize in the latest approaches to reducing or preventing pain during and after your surgery.
+The anesthesiologists at Memorial Hermann Surgical Hospital First Colony specialize in the latest approaches to reducing or preventing pain during and after your surgery.

 There are four basic types of anesthesia:

-- Conscious sedation is a combination of a sedative (to relax you) and an anesthetic (to block pain) administered before and during your procedure.
-You will probably stay awake but might not remember much from the procedure afterwards.
+- Conscious sedation – is a combination of a sedative (to relax you) and an anesthetic (to block pain) administered before and during your procedure.
+You will probably stay awake but might not remember much from the procedure afterward.

-- General anesthesia puts you to sleep; you will feel nothing and have no memory of the procedure afterwards.
+- General anesthesia – puts you to sleep; you will feel nothing and have no memory of the procedure afterward.